rwieruch/blog_robinwieruch_content/graphql-server-mock-apollo-client.md

 }
 {{< /highlight >}}

 Now, start your application to verify that your GraphQL operations are still working.
 The mocking of your GraphQL server should work identical to the mocking from the previous section with the client-sided GraphQL schema.
 In the previous section, you have defined your client-side schema which mimics/reconstructs the necessary parts used in your application of the GraphQL server schema.
 It was only important to reconstruct the type definition structure but not necessarily the type names.
 In the last section though, you have used the actual GraphQL schema from the GraphQL server by using a GraphQL introspection.
-For boths approaches, the resolvers have been the same to mock your data.
+For boths approaches, the resolvers have been the same to mock your data. {{% a_blank "The final repository can be found on GitHub." "https://github.com/rwieruch/apollo-client-mocking-example" %}}

+If you cannot use an introspection for your GraphQL server, but need to rely on a *schema.json* file which you have retrieved at another point in time, the following example shows you how to create a client-side schema with a *schema.json* file.

+{{< highlight javascript >}}
+import { addResolveFunctionsToSchema } from 'graphql-tools';
+import { buildClientSchema } from 'graphql/utilities';

+import schema from './schema.json';

+const resolvers = ...

+const executableSchema = buildClientSchema(schema.data);

+addResolveFunctionsToSchema({
+  schema: executableSchema,
+  resolvers,
+});
+{{< /highlight >}}

+The last function adds your resolver functions to the schema by mutating it directly.
+This way, you can use the *schema.json* file instead of an introspection for mocking your GraphQL server.

 <hr class="section-divider">